 LSTW is a large-scale, country-wide dataset for transportation and traffic research, which contains traffic and weather event data for the United States.
-In terms of traffic, we have several types of events including accident, congestion, construction, etc. In terms of weather events, we have several types including rain, snow, storm, cold weather event, etc. This dataset is continuously being collected from August 2016.
+In terms of traffic, we have several types of events including accident, congestion, construction, etc. In terms of weather events, we have several types including rain, snow, storm, cold weather event, etc. This dataset is continuously being collected from August 2016, and today it contains about 29.5 million traffic and weather events.
 Please read below descriptions for further details on this dataset.

 Please cite the following paper if you use this dataset:

 - Moosavi, Sobhan, Mohammad Hossein Samavatian, Arnab Nandi, Srinivasan Parthasarathy, and Rajiv Ramnath.
 “Short and Long-term Pattern Discovery Over Large-Scale Geo-Spatiotemporal Data.”
 In proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining, ACM, 2019.

 Usage Policy and Legal Disclaimer